Antarctica is just the tip of the iceberg

-February is Antarctica's most active wildlife month as all wildlife maximises the Austral summer’s brief window.
-Penguin chicks start fledging and learning to swim, skuas and leopard seals are predating, and whale sightings become common.
+February is Antarctica's most active month as all wildlife maximises the Austral summer’s brief window.
+Penguin chicks start fledging and learning to swim, skuas and leopard seals seek prey, and whale sightings become more common.

 Transiting the Errera Channel